btmartin721/GeoGenIE/docs/user_manual.md

 geogenie -h
 ```

-**Note:** If you don't want to use the configuration file, you can specify each argument individually on the command line.
+**Note:** If you do not want to use the configuration file, you can specify each argument individually on the command line.
 For example:

 ```bash
 geogenie --vcf <path/to/vcf_file.vcf.gz> --sample_data <path/to/coordinates_file.tsv> <other arguments>